Condensation, Damp and Mould

 Condensation

 Condensation is the biggest cause of damp in the home.
 It is caused when water vapour or moisture from inside comes into contact with a colder surface, like a window or wall.
 The resulting water drops (condensation) can then soak into your wallpaper, paintwork or even plasterwork.
-In time, these damp areas can attract black mould.
+In time, these damp areas attract black mould.

 Condensation and Mould Growth